duracelltomi/gtm4wp/readme.txt

 * Updated: WordPress and WooCommerce compatibility
 * Updated: Deprecated Google Optimize integration as the tool is sunsetting in September 2023
+* Added: Create a cookie named block_gtm4wp_geoip after a specific user selected cookie preferences.
+Set the value to either "yes", "true", "on" or "1" and the GeoIP (and weather API) feature will be disabled for that particular user

 = 1.17 =